Red Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Aaron Civale (7-3) will make his 19th start of the season.
+- Zach Eflin (13-8) will take to the mound for the Rays and make his 27th start of the season.

-- In 18 starts this season, he's earned a quality start in seven of them.

-- Civale will look to finish five or more innings for the fifth start in a row.

 |Opponent